-1.4.1.1 Continuum shape
+1.4.1.1.
+Continuum shape

-The shape of the continuum should be fully specified between an energy of 1.001×10^{-8} Ryd ($\lambda \sim 10$ m) and an energy of 100 MeV ($\sim 7.354 \times 10^{6}$ Ryd) if possible.
+The shape of the continuum should be fully specified between an energy of 1.001×10^{-8} Ryd ($\lambda \approx 10$ m) and an energy of 7.354×10^{6} Ryd ($h\nu \approx 100$ MeV) if possible.
 (In much of the following discussion photon energies will be given in Rydbergs.
 The ionization potential of hydrogen is nearly 1 Rydberg.
-See the discussion in Part II of this document for an exact definition, and how to convert the Rydberg to other units.)
+See the discussion in Part 2 of this document for an exact definition, and how to convert the Rydberg to other units.)
 A physically motivated continuum spanning the full energy range should be specified, if possible.
-The continuum can be specified as a fundamental form (such as blackbody emission, optically thin bremsstrahlung emission, or a power law with optional exponential cutoff), interpolated from tables of points, or a transmitted continuum predicted by previous calculations with Cloudy.
-Additionally, a set of built-in continua (for instance, emergent continua from many model atmospheres, the observed Crab Nebula continuum, or several typical AGN continua) can be specified.
+The continuum can be specified as a fundamental form (such as blackbody emission, optically thin bremsstrahlung emission, or a power law with optional exponential cutoff), interpolated from tables of points, or as the radiation field transmitted through a cloud, as predicted by previous calculations.
+Additionally, a set of built-in continua (for instance, emergent continua from many model atmospheres, the observed Crab Nebula continuum, or several typical AGN continua) can be specified as look-up tables.

-1.4.1.2 Continuum intensity or luminosity
+1.4.1.2.
+Continuum intensity or luminosity

-The intensity of the continuum must be specified.
+The intensity of the external continuum striking the cloud must be specified.
 This can be given either as a flux (energy or photon) per unit surface area of cloud or as luminosity (energy or photon) radiated by the central object into 4π sr. These can be set by specifying the flux of photons, a flux density, or luminosity, at arbitrary energies, or by giving the absolute visual or bolometric magnitude of the continuum source.

-The code must be able to derive the flux of photons (cm $^{-2}$ s $^{-1}$) striking the illuminated face of the cloud.
+The code must be able to derive the flux of photons (cm-2 s-1) striking the illuminated face of the cloud.
 If the continuum is specified as a surface flux (i.e., quantity striking a unit area of cloud) then the inner radius of the cloud does not need to be specified.
 If the inner radius is not specified then a plane parallel geometry will be assumed.
-A plane parallel geometry is simulated as a sphere with an inner radius of 10^{25} cm.
+A plane parallel geometry is simulated as a sphere with an inner radius of 1025 cm.
 The predicted emission-line spectrum will be given as intensities (energy radiated per unit surface area of cloud).
-If the luminosity of the central source is given (photons or energy radiated into 4π sr) then the inner radius of the cloud must be specified, and emission line luminosities will be predicted.
+If the luminosity of the central source is given (photons or energy radiated into 4π sr) then the inner radius of the cloud must be specified, and emission-line luminosities will be predicted.

-1 These is no limit to the number of spectral lines that the code can compute because there is no limit to the number of levels of the H-like (H0, He+, etc) and He-like (He0, Li+, etc) isoelectronic sequences.
+1 These is no limit to the number of spectral lines that the code can compute because there is no limit to the number of levels of atoms of the H-like (H0, He+, etc) and He-like (He0, Li+, etc) isoelectronic sequences.
 Processor speed and memory limit the simulation to a few million lines in most applications with today's computers, however.

-Finally, beware that the word intensity does not have its precise meaning in some of the following discussions.
+Finally, beware that the word intensity used here does not have the precise definition found in radiative transfer theory.
 In the standard literature both the specific and mean intensities I and J are defined per unit solid angle.
-Often the word "intensity" will be used to indicate the total energy arriving from or emitted into 4π sr. In this case the quantity is most closely $4\pi J$.
+In the following, the word "intensity" will be used to indicate the total energy arriving from or emitted into 4π sr. In this case the quantity is closest to $4\pi J$.
 I try to specify units whenever this distinction is important.

-1.4.1.3 Combining several continua
+1.4.1.3.
+Combining several continua

-Up to 10 continua of any form can be co-added.
+Up to 100 continua of any form can be co-added.
 There must be exactly the same number of shape and luminosity specifications.
 The code will stop if there are not.

-1.4.2 Chemical Composition
+1.4.2.
+Chemical Composition